-The main sources of financing are clients' resources, deposits represent 86% of the bank's total bonds and loans from international organizations, external partners such as - EBRD - European Bank for Reconstruction and Development, EIB - International Investment Bank, IFC - International Finance Corporation.
+The main sources of financing are clients' resources - deposits represent 89.2% of the bank's total liabilities.
+Additional sources of financing includes loans from international organizations, as well as subordinated debt from external partners such as - EBRD - European Bank for Reconstruction and Development, EIB - European Investment Bank, IFC - International Finance Corporation, EFSE - The European Fund for Southeast Europe, GGF - The Green for Growth Fund.
+Additionally, the bank secures funding through corporate bonds issued on the local market.